-Highlights: India crush England with superb bowling spell
+Highlights: India crush England with superb bowling display

 REPORT: England crumble as inspired India sweep to victory

-Listen to live TMS commentary of the fourth Test on BBC Sounds and watch highlights of the final day's play on Today at the Test from 19:00 BST on BBC Two & BBC iPlayer
+Watch highlights of the final day's play on Today at the Test from 19:00 BST on BBC Two, BBC iPlayer, BBC Sport website and app.